 There are two project configurations (build targets) supported for each KSDK project:

 There are batch files provided to build both configurations.
 For this example, the "Debug" target is built and "build_debug.bat" is typed on the command line.
 If the "Release" target is desired, type the "build_release.bat" instead.
-Alternatively, if using the command line is not desired, you can double click on the batch files from Windows Explorer.
+Alternatively, if using the command line is not desired, you can double click on the batch files from Windows Explorer

 The library (libksdk_platform.a) is generated in one of these directories, according to the build target:

 KSDK demo applications require that the platform library for the same build target (Debug or Release) is present.
-Please ensure that you follow the steps in section 7.2 prior to attempting to build a demo application.
+Please ensure that you follow the steps in previous section prior to attempting to build a demo application.

 To build a demo application, follow these steps.